customerio/customerio-ios/README.md

 You'll find our [complete SDK documentation at https://customer.io/docs/sdk/ios](https://customer.io/docs/sdk/ios/).
 This readme only contains basic information to help you install and initialize the SDK.

-Before you get started, keep in mind:
-1. **The SDK has been tested on iOS devices**.
+**The SDK has been tested on iOS devices**.
 It might work on other Apple devices—macOS, tvOS, and watchOS—but we have not officially tested, nor do we officially support, non-iOS devices.
-2. **Our SDK is a work in progress!** While we're *very* excited about it, it's still in its **`alpha`** phase; it is not ready for general availability.
-If you want to try it out, contact [product@customer.io](mailto:product@customer.io) and we'll help set you up!

 ## Summary